 For real estate investors, tax credits can play a huge role in your overall financial picture.
 While many people know about tax deductions, not everyone fully understands how tax credits work!
 Learn more about them and how to put them to work for you in our latest post.

 Do you know what tax credits are, how they work, and how they can affect your portfolio?
 Tax credits provide incentives to investors to keep doing what they do.
 It will stimulate the economy and revitalize neighborhoods, both wonderful things for any community.
-Between deductions and the tax credits, we will discuss below, real estate investors in Stockton will be able to save a bundle on their taxes this coming year.
+Between deductions and the tax credits, we will discuss below, real estate investors in Sacramento will be able to save a bundle on their taxes this coming year.
 If you don’t know about tax credits and how they work, check out our tips below.
 Then give your financial planner or CPA a call to learn more about how these tax credits can affect you and your business.

 What Are Tax Credits?